We are a wonderful primary learning difficulties (LD) special school based in North Hertfordshire on a well-maintained site with extensive grounds

 “School is a special place for special children, where everyone is nice, we have lots of friends and we have fun.’”– Pupil

 We can guarantee that no two days are ever the same at our school!
 We have a “can do” approach to learning and achieving whilst providing an exciting and enriching curriculum that meets the individual needs of our pupils.
-Classes follow the Early Years Foundation Stage (EYFS) from Reception up to and including Year 3.
-Years 4 to 6 follow aspects of the KS1 Primary National Curriculum, as appropriate to the ability and developmental stage of the pupils.
 Our focus is to provide them with the life skills and knowledge they need to prepare them for life beyond Woolgrove.
 We value the uniqueness of each child and take great pride in celebrating all their achievements both inside and outside the school.
+The school was awarded the Aspiring Award by the National Autistic Society in May 2019 in recognition of our commitment to understanding and delivering autism provision.